Code-the-Dream-School/python-200/lessons/11_cloud_ETL/02_build_pipeline.md

 You should see Prefect's output in the terminal as each task starts and completes.
 The full run typically takes 1-3 minutes, depending on OpenAI response times.

+The transform step will usually take the longest because it makes multiple sequential API calls.
+That delay is normal and becomes an important scaling consideration in larger pipelines.

 ## Reading the Prefect UI

 Open `http://localhost:4200` and click into the `etl-pipeline` run.
 A successful run shows all three tasks in *Completed* state.
 Click any task to see its logs -- you should see the print statements from each task captured there.

 If a task fails, it shows in *Failed* state (red).
 Click the failed task and open the *Logs* tab to find the exception traceback.
 The other tasks that completed successfully remain green, so you can see exactly where in the pipeline the failure occurred without re-running the whole thing.

-Try deliberately breaking the pipeline -- pass an invalid latitude, or temporarily remove your `.env` API key -- and observe what the UI shows.
-Reading failed runs is a skill, and the best way to develop it is to cause a few failures intentionally.
+One useful habit while learning orchestration tools is intentionally causing small failures and observing how the system responds.
+For example:

+* pass an invalid latitude
+* temporarily remove your `.env` API key
+* change the blob container name to something invalid

+Reading failed runs is a real engineering skill, and Prefect's UI is designed to make debugging easier.